glest/island_survival/README.md

 # Island Survival
-An alpha version of the island_survival scenario of the game ZetaGlest.
+An alpha version of the Island Survival scenario of the game ZetaGlest.

 The scenario is still in development.
 Its story is not yet complete by any means.